theNewDynamic/oregonsadventurecoast.com/content/blog/relax-recharge-with-a-safe-camping-getaway-on-oregon-s-adventure-coast.md

 * Looking for some social distancing options in Coos Bay, North Bend and Charleston?
 [Here are some great ideas](https://www.oregonsadventurecoast.com/blog/five-fun-ways-to-social-distance-on-oregon-s-adventure-coast/)!
 * Bring all essentials to avoid unnecessary stops and additional points of contact.
 Bring all the supplies needed including the [Ten Essentials](https://www.nps.gov/articles/10essentials.htm), hand sanitizer, face coverings, money for park fees and gas.
 Pack out what you pack in and help us keep our parks clean and ready for the next visitors.
 * Keep a [distance of six feet](https://www.cdc.gov/coronavirus/2019-ncov/prepare/transmission.html) or more between yourself and others outside of your group.
 According to [standard trail etiquette](https://www.rei.com/blog/hike/trail-etiquette-who-has-the-right-of-way), hikers coming uphill have the right of way.
-* Do not linger in parking lots, trailheads or boat ramps.
-Parking areas, trailheads and boat ramps can get crowded quickly, hindering emergency and residential access.
+* Do not linger in parking lots, trailheads, or boat ramps.
+Parking areas, trailheads, and boat ramps can get crowded quickly, hindering emergency and residential access.
 Park your car in designated areas only.
 * Keep pets leashed with a 6-feet distance from other people and animals.
 The CDC reports that pets can contract COVID-19.

-If you plan carefully and practice common sense safety guidelines, camping on Oregon’s Adventure Coast: Coos Bay, North Bend and Charleston is an experience worth having.
+If you plan carefully and practice common-sense safety guidelines, camping on Oregon’s Adventure Coast: Coos Bay, North Bend, and Charleston is an experience worth having.
 This summer, come discover the beautiful natural gems in our region.